Saturday, February 26, 2005

 This is an interesting idea.
 Cross platform support with no adapters necessary for messaging?
 This could be a potential benefit to smaller companies that cannot afford the initial investments in the bigger players.
 Open-Source continues to gain a lot of steam.

 10. When your data absolutely has to be there a month after it happen

-9. Watching a cascading implosion of dependent batch jobs at is kind of fun
+9. Watching a cascading implosion of dependent batch jobs at

 8. War room sounds neat

 6. You need 24 hours to ponder a broken batch job

 5. Real Time, You don't need no stinking real time

 4. Month end data surprises are fun

 3. You haven't learned anything in 20 years, why start now?

 2. You like the client calling you every hour for 24 hours after a broke down batch